bcgov/platform-developer-docs/platform-storage.md

 The primary storage solution for the OpenShift platform is backed by a NetApp storage appliance that provides both file and block storage types to the cluster.

 All NetApp storage classes support resizing (bigger only).
 You can start with a small volume and edit your Persisent Volume Claim (PVC) to have a larger `.spec.resources.requests.storage` later if you need more.
-You may need to restart the pods attached to let the resize trigger on re-mount.
+You may need to restart the pods attached to let the resize trigger on re-mount. **Note: the storage increase is capped by the storage quota assigned to the namespace.
+Check the current resource quota sizes [here](https://developer.gov.bc.ca/Project-Resource-Quotas-in-BC-Gov's-PaaS-(Openshift-4-Platform)).

 * **NetApp File**: `netapp-file-standard` is the default storage class for the platform and the type of storage you get if you don't specify a specific `storageClass`.